 Equipment for hire

 The Marconi Mk II TV camera appeared first in 1951.
-A 3"inch Image Orthicon, this camera type was used mainly on outside broadcasts by the BBC.
-It covered the 1953 Coronation broadcast.
-Also used by CBC TV in Canada
+A 3"inch Image Orthicon, this camera type was used mainly on outside broadcasts by the BBC until the early 1960s.
+Notably, this camera type covered the 1953 Coronation broadcast.
+Also, the camera was used by Associated-Rediffusion in their London studios & CBC TV in Canada.
+The larger picture shows the camera 'dressed' for a recent production.

 See the same period